 My primary research focus is on 20th century Scandinavian and Baltic political history, with a particular interest in contacts between the Scandinavian and the Baltic states.
-I also have an academic side-interest in Medieval Old Norse-Icelandic literature and culture.
+I am also interested in contemporary Baltic and Scandinavian politics and I have an academic side-interest in Medieval Old Norse-Icelandic literature and culture.

 Most of my teaching concerns 20th century European political history, especially the history of Scandinavian and Baltic politics, society, and culture.
 I have also taught modules in Medieval Studies, including overview courses in Old Norse literature.

-I have administrative experience as the previous head and curricula manager of the Department of Scandinavian Studies at University of Tartu, and have held several administrative roles at UCL.
+I have administrative experience as the previous head and curricula manager of the Department of Scandinavian Studies at University of Tartu, and I am currently holding several administrative roles at UCL.
 I have also been active as a translator, mainly from Icelandic and Old Icelandic into Estonian; of both modern and Medieval literature.
 In 2016, I was awarded an Estonian literary debut prize.

 SUMMARY IN MANDARIN:Dr. Mart Kuldkepp (Lecturer in Contemporary Scandinavian History)